LajosPolya/aws-cdk-templates/deploy-ec2-auto-scaling-group/README.md

 ## Destruction :boom:

+> [!WARNING]
-> **Warning** The compute instances deployed by this app are open to the public internet and can be accessed by anyone.
+> The compute instances deployed by this app are open to the public internet and can be accessed by anyone.
 To prevent runaway cost, always destroy this AWS environment when it's not in use.

 ### \*nix/Mac